itsMapleLeaf/aspects-vtt/tasks.md

   - [ ] move camera when dragging token to edge of viewport
   - [ ] non-character tokens
   - [ ] focus viewport on token when a character is selected on the sidebar
+  - [ ] controls for token movement permission: make it so we can prevent players from moving their own tokens at specific times
 - dice
   - [ ] improve dice button layout
+  - [ ] reroll dice rolls
+  - [ ] reroll individual dice
+  - [ ] add/remove dice to existing rolls
 - [x] move health & fatigue to tokens

 ## ideas